Collaborative Co-Teaching: Engaging Learners across Health Care Professions

 Overview

-Collaborative Co-Teaching: Engaging Learners across Health Care Professions is a unique course aimed at nurses, physicians, and all allied health care professionals who wish to learn how to use the knowledge and skills of multiple disciplines to collaboratively teach in an interactive and engaging manner.
+Collaborative Co-Teaching: Engaging Learners across Health Care Professions is a unique course aimed at nurses, physicians, and all allied health care professionals who wish to learn how to use the knowledge and skills of multiple disciplines to collaboratively teach in an interactive, engaging, and evidence-based manner.

-Learners will come away from this course with practical methods to start a Collaborative Co-Teaching initiative at their own institution.
-They will additionally be given a toolkit of interactive teaching techniques to make these educational sessions engaging, active, and high yield.
+Learners will come away from this course with a toolkit of interactive teaching techniques to make these educational sessions engaging, active, evidence-based, and high-yield.
+In addition, they will learn practical methods to start a Collaborative Co-Teaching initiative at their own institution.

-Participants will attend explanatory lectures as well as choose from multiple breakout sessions during which they can experience Collaborative Co-Teaching teams in action and observe how they successfully lead their sessions.
-Additionally, participants will have the opportunity to ask questions of the panel of experts who created the highly regarded Collaborative Co-Teaching Initiative at Brigham and Women's Hospital in Boston.
+Participants will attend explanatory lectures as well as choose from multiple breakout sessions during which they can experience Collaborative Co-Teaching teams in action and observe how the co-teachers successfully lead their sessions.
+Additionally, participants will have the opportunity to ask questions of the panel of experts who created the highly-regarded Collaborative Co-Teaching Initiative at Brigham and Women's Hospital in Boston.

 Learning Objectives

-- Utilize interactive educational methods that lead to effective and vibrant co-teaching.
+- Apply the combination of interactive educational methods and evidence-based content that lead to efficient and vibrant co-teaching.

 - Recognize the essential role that rehearsals play in teaching success.